CambridgeNuclear/SCONE/docs/Output.rst

   !!
 Same goes for blocks
   call out % endBlock()

   !!
-When done, we can write output to a file
-  !!
-Extension will be determined by the format printer call out % writeToFile("./path/to/output/without_any_extension")
+We need to make sure that output file is properly finalised.
+We can skip !! this line if we we are not in a `program` block e.g. in `subroutine` or `function` call out % finalise()

 The need to write name to a `character(nameLen)` variable before calling the procedure is a quirk caused by the fact that the output file expects character of `nameLen` as a variable.
 If one were to